rotki/docs/premium/index.md

 # Premium Overview

-rotki premium is a paid subscription tier that unlocks additional features while supporting the ongoing development of rotki as an open-source project.
+rotki premium is a paid subscription with several tiers unlocking additional features depending on your needs while supporting the ongoing development of rotki as an open-source project.

 ## What is rotki Premium?